Advice from Departments

 Who can students contact if they have additional questions?

-Kevin Rice, Associate Professor of Chemistry
+Karena McKinney, Associate Professor and Chair of Chemistry

 What would you tell a first-year student about Classics?